What Is Cryptocurrency? A Beginner's Guide

 What Is Cryptocurrency?

 Cryptocurrency is a form of digital or virtual currency that uses cryptography for security and operates on decentralized networks — meaning no government, central bank, or single company controls it.
 Unlike the US dollar or euro, which are issued and regulated by governments, cryptocurrencies are governed by software rules encoded in their protocols.
+You can practice these concepts with our interactive Cryptocurrency Word Search.

 The word "crypto" comes from cryptography — the science of secure communication.
 Cryptocurrencies use cryptographic techniques to control the creation of new units and verify the transfer of funds, making transactions secure without needing a trusted middleman like a bank.